nrc/r4cppp/control flow.md

 ## If

 The `if` statement is pretty much the same in Rust as C++.
-One difference is that the braces are mandatory, but brackets around the expression being tested are not.
-Another is that `if` is an expression, so you can use it the same way as the ternary `?` operator in C++ (remember from last time that if the last expression in a block is not terminated by a semi-colon, then it becomes the value of the block).
-There is no ternary `?` in Rust.
+One difference is that the braces are mandatory, but parentheses around the expression being tested are not.
+Another is that `if` is an expression, so you can use it the same way as the ternary `?:` operator in C++ (remember from the previous section that if the last expression in a block is not terminated by a semi-colon, then it becomes the value of the block).
+There is no ternary `?:` in Rust.
 So, the following two functions do the same thing:

 ```rust